-Located in Beijing’s Central Business District (CBD), Hotel Jen Beijing is part of the Shangri-La Group.
-The newly-built Hotel Jen Beijing is part of the fully integrated China World Complex, which includes premier malls, offices and restaurants.
-Centrally located in buzzing Guomao, the complex provides direct access to major subway lines for convenient trips to some of Beijing’s top attractions.
-Hotel Jen Beijing offers young-at-heart travellers fuss-free service with a refreshing sense of adventure and puts the city right at their doorstep.
-Enjoy upcoming events, a lively gastropub, restaurants, smart meeting spaces and a fitness centre that will help keep the great feelings going!
+Located in Beijing’s Central Business District (CBD), Hotel Jen Beijing offers travellers fuss-free service with a refreshing sense of adventure, and puts the city right at their doorstep with a lively gastropub, restaurants, smart meeting spaces and a fitness centre.

 Visit Virtual Tour

 - Prototype, a creative co-working hub